 You decide, along with weekly articles, that you might do a monthly podcast.
-Some people don’t like to read much when they are surfing the web and you did buy that voice recorder.
-Some people like to look at presentation slideshows or hear talks.
+Some people don’t like to read much when they are surfing the web and you did get that voice recorder (the one you haven’t used) on special.

-This proves difficult, because more and more people are subscribing to your website.
-You want to make the world a better place and, even though you could move a few more widgets off that back shelf, for now you genuinely want to help people.
-Your aim (as Elvis Costello once put it) is true.
+This proves difficult, because, over time, more and more people are subscribing to your website.
+You want to make the world a better place and, even though you could move a few more widgets off that back shelf, you now genuinely want to help people.
+Your aim is true.

 Karma on the web

-One day, one of your articles appears at the number one position in a Google search.
+One day, one of your articles appears in the number one position of a Google search.

 You get a call.
 A large competitor has too many requests for an item or service and wonders if you can help out?

 What would happen if you saw them as possible business partners?
 After all, because of your regular updates, peers already regard you with respect – indeed as a leader in the field (BTW: That’s kinda the whole point of this article).
 Some people even take your sage advice and consider you a great teacher.